lambdaclass/lambda_ethereum_rust/README.md

 > [!IMPORTANT]
 > Before this step:
 >
+> 1. Make sure you are inside the `crates/l2` directory.
-> 1. make sure the Docker daemon is running.
+> 2. Make sure the Docker daemon is running.
-> 2. make sure you have created a `.env` file following the `.env.example` file.
+> 3. Make sure you have created a `.env` file following the `.env.example` file.

 ```
 make init